Chatham Islands

-The islands were uninhabited when the Moriori people arrived around 1500 CE and developed a peaceful way of life.
-In 1835 members of the Ngāti Mutunga and Ngāti Tama Māori iwi from the North Island of New Zealand invaded the islands and nearly exterminated the Moriori, enslaving the survivors.
-Later during the period of European colonisation of New Zealand, the New Zealand Company claimed that the British Crown had never included the Chatham Islands as being under its control.
-The company proposed that it should be sold to the Germans to be a German colony with a contract drawn up for the sale of the islands of £10,000 in 1841.
-However, the sale failed and the Chatham Islands officially became part of the Colony of New Zealand in 1842.
-In 1863 the resident magistrate declared the Moriori released from slavery.
+The islands were uninhabited when the Moriori people arrived around the year 1500 and developed a peaceful way of life.
+In 1835, members of the Ngāti Mutunga and Ngāti Tama Māori iwi from the North Island of New Zealand invaded the islands and nearly exterminated the Moriori, enslaving the survivors.

+In the period of European colonisation, the New Zealand Company claimed that the British Crown had never included the Chatham Islands as being under its control, and proposed selling them to Germans to be a German colony.
+In 1841, a contract was drawn up for the sale of the islands for £10,000 (equivalent to approximately £860,000 in 2023), but the sale fell through and the Chatham Islands officially became part of the Colony of New Zealand in 1842.

+In 1863 the Moriori were officially released from slavery through a proclamation by the resident magistrate.